 For that reason, retardant is never laid down near watercourses.
 When it rains, it is washed off the foliage and naturally breaks down in the soil.
 It is then designed to act as a fertilizer to help fuel natural regrowth.

 Retardent comes from the manufacturers as a concentrated liquid and is mixed with water and pumped into the tanks of the air tankers.
-At many airports that are in wildfire-prone areas, there will be an Air Tanker Base which has purpose-built areas where the mixing and filling of the air tankers happens.
+At many airports that are in wildfire-prone areas, there will be an Air Tanker Base that has purpose-built areas where the mixing and filling of the air tankers happens.

-Retardant is mainly applied by the air tankers as they are very good at laying down lines of retardant in large volumes where the time it would take for helicopters to do the same job would make it a very inefficient way of fighting a fire.
+Retardant is mainly applied by the air tankers as they are very good at laying down lines of retardant in large volumes whereas the time it would take for helicopters to do the same job would make it a very inefficient way of fighting a fire.

 Retardants are dyed red to help pilots and ground crews see where retardant has been applied.
 This is especially helpful if numerous tankers are applying retardant along a long line one after another.